How Fast Does Earth Spin (and Why Don't We Feel It)?

 But it’s really just the opening baby steps of your wild ride.
 Earth itself is also zooming at 66,600 mph in its solar orbit.
 This is more interesting than it might first seem.
 Because, all planets have a simple, fascinating choreography as they eternally circle the Sun.
 To be stable and not be pulled into the Sun’s fiery oblivion by its enormous gravity, a planet near the Sun (we’re talking about you, Mercury) must have an enormous sideways speed.

-So picture all planets moving in the same direction—counterclockwise if you’re observing from far above our north pole—orbiting slower and slower the farther from the Sun they happen to be.
+So picture all planets moving in the same direction—counterclockwise if you’re observing from far above our North Pole—orbiting slower and slower the farther from the Sun they happen to be.
 This means that the planets nearest to us—Venus on the inside and Mars on the outside of our orbit—most nearly match our own speed of 19 miles a second.

-Turns out, Venus goes three miles a second faster than we do, and Mars orbits three miles a second slower.
+Turns out, Venus goes 3 miles a second faster than we do, and Mars orbits 3 miles a second slower.
 This is actually good news.
 It means when we send rockets to those worlds, and eventually launch people to Mars, we won’t need the extra fuel and energy to slow down or speed up very much.
 It’ll almost be like hopping off one carousel horse and mounting the one alongside us.

 Where in space are we headed?
 Find out.